tureluren/refql/README.md

 # RefQL
-A library for composing and running typesafe SQL queries.
+A library for composing and running database queries with rich IntelliSense and type safety.

 ## Installation
 ```bash